 Different leukotrienes can be distinguished: LTA4, LTB4, LTC4, LTD4, and LTE4.
 While LTA4 is only an intermediate product, the biologically active forms are especially LTB4 and LTC4.

-Leukotriene B4 is secreted by macrophages in the event of inflammation in order to attract leukocytes (chemotaxis).
-LTB4 increases the vascular permeability, leading to fluid accumulation in the extracellular space and inflammation-associated swelling.
+LTB4 is secreted by macrophages in the event of inflammation in order to attract leukocytes (chemotaxis).
+LTB4 increases vascular permeability, leading to fluid accumulation in the extracellular space and inflammation-associated swelling.

 Peptide leukotrienes are involved in the development of bronchial asthma, due to their strong bronchoconstriction effect.
-Especially LTC4 and LTD4 develop approximately 1,000 times more potent effect than histamine!
+In particular, LTC4 and LTD4 have approximately 1,000 times the potency of histamine.

-Clinical note: The above-mentioned context clearly shows why antihistamines can only very weakly counteract manifested bronchial asthma—most importantly, bronchoconstriction is primarily caused by leukotrienes.
-The most important drugs are still synthetic glucocorticoids, which inhibit phospholipase A2 and thus—relatively unspecific—the formation of arachidonic acid derivatives, including leukotrienes.
+Clinical note: The above-mentioned context clearly shows why antihistamines can only very weakly counteract bronchial asthma as bronchoconstriction is primarily caused by leukotrienes.
+The most important drugs are still synthetic glucocorticoids, which inhibit PLA2 and thus—relatively, in a non-specific manner—the formation of arachidonic acid derivatives, including leukotrienes.

 The breakdown of leukotrienes takes place in the liver.
-The oxidation reactions take place in the peroxisomes of hepatocytes and convert leukotrienes in biologically inactive metabolites, which are excreted in the bile.
+Oxidation reactions take place in the peroxisomes of hepatocytes and leukotrienes are converted into biologically inactive metabolites, which are excreted in the bile.

 The Role of Eicosanoids in Allergic Reactions